 While compensation varies from district to district, you can make between $100 and $200 a day as a substitute teacher.
-Colorado issues three types of substitute authorizations -- 1-year authorization, 3-year authorization and 5-year authorization -- based on your educational background and experience, which allow you to work in this capacity in a Colorado public school district, BOCES or charter school.
-All substitute authorizations are valid for serving in K-12 classrooms, yet are issued without a specific content or endorsement area.
+Colorado issues three types of substitute authorizations -- 1-year, 3-year and 5-year -- based on your educational background and experience, which allow you to work as a substitute teacher in a Colorado public school district, BOCES, charter school or CDE-approved facility school.
+Issued without a specific content or endorsement area, all substitute authorizations are valid for serving in K-12 classrooms.

-Want to work with younger students?
+Want to work with our youngest students?
 Substitute in a preschool classroom!
-Your CDE-issued substitute authorization allows school districts to hire you as a substitute for director and early childhood teacher vacancies.
+Depending on its level, your CDE-issued substitute authorization may allow school districts to hire you as a substitute for early childhood director and teacher vacancies.
 Apply and start working with Colorado's youngest school-aged children today!

 5-Year Substitute Authorization

-A 5-year substitute authorization requires you to hold a current or expired Colorado teacher license/certificate or a current out-of-state teacher license/certificate and have a current finger-print based background on file with CDE.
-During the application process, you will be required to upload a copy of the teacher license.
-Alternative or provisional teacher, special services provider, principal and administrator licenses and CTE and substitute authorizations do not qualify; it must be a full teacher license.
+To qualify for a 5-year substitute authorization requires, you must hold or have held a Colorado teacher license or hold a current out-of-state teacher license/certificate and have a current fingerprint-based criminal history report/background check on file with CDE.
+During the application process, those with out-of-state teacher licenses will be required to upload a copy of the valid certificate.
+Alternative or provisional teacher, special services provider, principal and administrator licenses and CTE, temporary, adjunct, substitute and other authorizations do not qualify; it must be a full teacher license.

 Once issued, the authorization is valid in all Colorado school districts, BOCES, charter schools and approved facility schools.